 One of the mayor’s signature initiatives is Complete Communities, which aims to improve the quality of life for residents in all neighborhoods.
 The mayor’s other priorities include filling more than 90,000 potholes on city streets, implementing a six-point holistic plan for addressing homelessness, reducing flooding and improving drainage.

 Mayor Turner’s civic leadership has been nationally recognized through his service as a member of the U.S. Conference of Mayors Transportation and Communications Standing Committee, vice chair of the National Climate Action Agenda, member of the C40 and Global Covenant for Mayor’s for Climate and Energy and an advisory board member of the African American Mayors Association.
 He is also the recipient of the Ohtli Award, the Mexican government’s highest honor.
 Turner has been featured in publications and news outlets such as 60 Minutes, MSNBC, CNN, CNBC, FOX News, Wall Street Journal, Black Enterprise Magazine, Cuba Today Magazine, Ebony, New York Times, Washington Post and USA Today.

-In 1988, Sylvester was elected to the Texas House of Representatives to serve the people of House District 139 in Northwest Houston.
-He served until his election as mayor, working on the House Appropriations Committee for 21 years and serving as Speaker Pro Tem for three terms.
+Prior to his election as mayor, Turner served for 27 years in the Texas House as the representative for District 139.
+He worked on the House Appropriations Committee for 21 years and served as Speaker Pro Tem for three terms.
 He was appointed to several Budget Conference Committees to help balance the state’s budget and served on the Legislative Budget Board.

-He is very proud of his daughter Ashley, who is continuing the Turner family tradition of public service in the healthcare field.
+Mayor Turner is the proud father of First Daughter Ashley Turner, who is continuing the family tradition of public service in the healthcare field.

 Contact the Mayor